cfengine/documentation/reference/components/cf-monitord/monitor_control_promises.markdown

 **Notes**:

-Configurable settings for the machine-learning algorithm that tracks system behavior.
+Configurable settings for the machine-learning algorithm that tracks system behaviour.
 This is only for expert users.
 This parameter effectively determines (together with the monitoring rate) how quickly CFEngine forgets its previous history.

 ## `monitorfacility`